statisticsnorway/ssb-dash-framework/CONTRIBUTING.md

 # Contributor Guide

 Thank you for your interest in improving this project.
-This project is open-source under the [MIT license] and welcomes contributions in the form of bug reports, feature requests, and pull requests.
+This project is open-source under the [GNU license] and welcomes contributions in the form of bug reports, feature requests, and pull requests.

 Here is a list of important resources for contributors: